Miss Alaska USA

 Miss Alaska USA, previously known as Miss Alaska Universe, is the beauty pageant that selects the representative for the state of Alaska in the Miss USA pageant, and the name of the title held by its winner.
 The pageant was directed by Simply Stunning, LLC. from 2015 until 2024, the directorship went vacant shortly after Miss USA 2024 and remained vacant until May 2025 when the Miss USA Organization announced that Crowned Pageantry took over the contest with the new state director being Troy Michael Smith, Mr. Gay World 2023.

 Alaska's most successful placement was in 1964, when Susan "Suzy" Marlin placed as the second runner-up.
 Alaska's most recent placement was in 2017, when Alyssa London placed in the Top 10.
 Alaska ties with Texas as the states with the most wins in the pageant's history for "Best State Costume".

-The current Miss Alaska USA is Kelsey Craft of Anchorage who was crowned on August 3, 2025 at The University Of Alaska, Recital Hall in Anchorage.
-Craft represented Alaska at Miss USA 2025.
+The current Miss Alaska USA is Holly Huber of Juneau who was crowned on June 28, 2026, at Glenn Massay Theater in The University Of Alaska in Palmer.
+Huber will represent Alaska at Miss USA 2026.